-Government's expectation is that waste surveys will be completed promptly after harvesting has been completed and prior to site treatments and hazard abatement requirements.
-Where cutblocks are completed in the fall and surveys are prevented due to snowfall, it is expected the survey will be completed as soon as possible in the following field season.
+Waste surveys will be completed as per the timelines below and prior to site treatments and hazard abatement requirements.
+Where cutblocks are ready for survey in the fall and surveys are prevented due to snowfall, it is expected the survey will be completed as soon as possible in the following field season.

-In all cases waste assessments must be surveyed:
+In all cases, waste assessments must be surveyed: